ArcadeHustle/NaomiUniversal3D/README.md

 </p>

 ### Oculus Quest 2 sideload .apk
 An Android .apk file is included in the repo for those that just wish to quickly visualize the 3D render art work.
-You must firt be an Oculus Developer with development mode enabled. https://developer.oculus.com/documentation/native/android/mobile-device-setup/
+You must first be an Oculus Developer with development mode enabled. https://developer.oculus.com/documentation/native/android/mobile-device-setup/

 ## STL export for 3D Print